Application Integration

 'CEL and world are shaking hands.\\n'

-For more examples of how to use CEL, see https://github.com/google/cel-go/tree/master/cel/cel_test.go
+For more examples of how to use CEL from Go, see https://github.com/google/cel-go/tree/master/cel/cel_test.go

 // Check whether a resource name starts with a group name.